Thesis title: The Vatic Mode: Literary Allusion and Imagining the Future in the Contemporary Novel

 Research interests: modern and contemporary literature; the novel; temporality; futurity; problems of contemporaneity; allusion, intertextuality and citation; autofiction; film; critical theory.

-Teaching: I am currently supervising undergraduate dissertations on late-twentieth century Gothic fiction and New Journalism.
-I have devised and taught a module on Literature in English 1910–present day to visiting students at Mansfield College, and I am a graduate teaching assistant for Paper 6: Film Criticism.
-I am currently the primary supervisor for a visiting masters student undertaking a year abroad at Oxford, and who is working on Shirley Jackson.
-I am open to teaching opportunities across a range of papers, especially in the period 1910-present.
+Teaching: I have supervised undergraduate dissertations on late-twentieth century Gothic fiction and New Journalism.
+I have taught classes and tutorials on Prelims Paper 4 (Literature in English 1910-present).
+I have devised and taught a module on Literature in English 1910–present day to visiting students at Mansfield College, and I was a graduate teaching assistant for Paper 6: Film Criticism.
+I am currently the primary supervisor for a visiting masters student undertaking a year abroad at Queen's College, who is working on Shirley Jackson, and I am also supervising a visiting student at Worcester College, who is undertaking an independent study on Hollywood Melodrama.
+I am open to teaching opportunities across a range of papers, especially in the period 1830-present.